Eleanor of Castile: Birth and childhood

-Eleanor was born in Burgos to Ferdinand III of Castile and Joan, Countess of Ponthieu.
+Eleanor was born in Burgos to Ferdinand III of Castile and Joan of Ponthieu.
 She was named after her paternal great-grandmother Eleanor of England, the daughter of Eleanor of Aquitaine and Henry II of England.

-Eleanor was the second of five children; her elder brother Ferdinand was born in 1239/40, her younger brother Louis in 1242/43, and two brothers who were born after Louis's death in childhood.
+Eleanor was the second of five children.
 (Note: For the ceremonies in 1291 marking the first anniversary of Eleanor's death, 49 candle-bearers were paid to walk in a public procession to commemorate each year of her life.
 The tradition was to have one candle for each year of the deceased's life so 49 candles would date Eleanor's birth to 1240 or 1241.)
 Because her parents were separated for 13 months while King Ferdinand was on a military campaign in Andalusia – from which he returned to the north of Spain in February 1241 – Eleanor was probably born towards the end of that year.
 The courts of her father and her half-brother Alfonso X of Castile were known for their literary atmosphere.
 Both kings encouraged extensive education of the royal children so it is likely Eleanor was educated to a standard higher than the norm, a likelihood that is reinforced by her later literary activities as queen.
 Eleanor was at her father's deathbed in Seville in 1252.